 Plato once said, “Beauty of style and harmony and grace and good rhythm depend on simplicity.”

 Ah, simplicity.
 My garage is not simple.
-It’s cluttered with bike crap of all sorts, projects in disarray, and a number of things that should be fixed, maintained, sold or given away.
+It’s cluttered with bike crap of all sorts, projects in disarray, and several things that should be fixed, maintained, sold or given away.
 My life is really not much different.
 When a rare quiet moment appears, my mind still races through the list of life things I haven’t done, need to do, and need to fix.

 Ironically, racing ‘cross is a rare escape from my racing mind – the one coveted moment during a hectic week when I have a singular focus and goal.
 It demands my full attention to both stay upright and ride as fast as possible.
 Over the years, I’ve found the easiest way to maintain and enjoy this singular focus is through racing a singlespeed.